felixarntz/ai-services/readme.txt

 }
 `

+**Generate the answer to a prompt using a specific AI service, using the REST API via cURL:**

 `
-# Generate the answer to a prompt using a specific AI service, using the REST API via cURL.
 curl 'https://example.com/wp-json/ai-services/v1/services/google:generate-text' \
   -H 'Content-Type: application/json' \
   --data-raw '{"content":"What can I do with WordPress?"}'